Skip to content

 };

-Add include: { in: ['<stateName>'] } to the optional widgets — they’ll only render while the named state is active.
+Add include: { in: ['<stateName>'] } to each optional widget — it will only render while the named state is active.
+In our form, that’s two widgets: the return-office dropdown (gated by differentReturn) and the discount-code input (gated by hasDiscount).

 02-states.ts